Virginia

 - Make available all information necessary to demonstrate compliance

-Controllers and processors must enter into a written contract that governs the processor's data processing activities.
-This contract must include clear instructions for processing, the nature and purpose of the processing, the type of data being processed, and the duration of the processing.
+Controllers and processors must enter into a written contract governing the processor's data processing activities.
+This contract must include instructions for processing, the nature and purpose of the processing, the type of data being processed, and the duration of the processing.

 Children's Data Protections

-Virginia has enacted progressively stronger protections for children's data through several VCDPA amendments.
+Virginia has enacted progressively stronger protections for children's data through amendments to the VCDPA.

-Under amendments effective January 1, 2025 (SB 361/HB 707), controllers face additional restrictions when processing personal data from a known child under age 13.
+Under amendments enacted by Governor Youngkin on May 17, 2024 (SB 361/HB 707), controllers face additional restrictions when processing personal data from a known child under age 13.
 Unless the controller first obtains parental consent in accordance with COPPA, they are prohibited from:

 - Processing a known child's personal data for targeted advertising